Lindsay Hoyle: Speaker of the House of Commons (2019–present)

 On 4 November 2019, Hoyle entered the election for Speaker to replace John Bercow.
 In the days leading up to the election, Hoyle was consistently seen by the media as the front runner.
 He maintained a substantial lead in the first, second, and third ballots of the election, but without reaching the required 50% to win outright.

 Hoyle was elected Speaker on the fourth ballot, defeating Chris Bryant and winning 325 votes out of a total of 540 cast.
 Hoyle then duly received royal approbation in the House of Lords.
 In accordance with convention that the Speaker's post is strictly non-partisan, following the election Hoyle rescinded his Labour membership.

 In his acceptance speech, Hoyle stated that "this House will change, but it will change for the better", and stated that he would be a "transparent" Speaker, also pledging to take the welfare of House of Commons staff seriously.

 At the 2019 general election, Hoyle was again re-elected with an increased vote share of 67.3% and an increased majority of 17,392.

 Hoyle with Nancy Pelosi, Speaker of the United States House of Representatives, at the 20th G7 Speaker's Meeting in 2021.

 On 16 October 2021, Hoyle accompanied Boris Johnson, Keir Starmer and Priti Patel in laying wreaths at the church in Leigh-on-Sea, Essex where MP David Amess was murdered the day before.

 In September 2022, Hoyle described the state funeral of Queen Elizabeth II as "the most important event the world will ever see".
 Hoyle's comments received criticism.
 Graham Smith, CEO of the republican campaign group Republic, responded by saying that it was "one of the most stupid things the world has ever heard".
 In the Indy100, Liam O'Dell wrote that Hoyle was ignoring current issues like the ongoing cost of living crisis and Russian invasion of Ukraine.

 In December 2022, Hoyle voiced opposition to his former party's plan of replacing the House of Lords with an elected upper chamber.

 On 9 May 2023, Hoyle unveiled two new stained glass windows in the Speaker's House, at the Palace of Westminster.
 One featuring his new personal coat of arms, with a rugby league ball, bees and Lancashire roses.
 The other window celebrates Britain's Coat of Arms of all three Crown Dependencies and all sixteen British Overseas Territories.
 Hoyle said at the unveiling the windows were and "will forever be tangible reminders of the strong, close links between the United Kingdom, the overseas territories and the crown dependencies".
 Adding "The two windows represent part of our United Kingdom family".

-Hoyle was again re-elected in the 2024 general election, with an increased vote share of 74.3% and an increased majority of 20,575.
+Hoyle was again re-elected in the 2024 general election (Note: As Speaker, Hoyle did not campaign on any political issues and was shown on the ballot paper as "the Speaker seeking re-election.") with an increased vote share of 74.3% and an increased majority of 20,575.
 On 9 July 2024 he was re-elected unopposed as speaker.